konrness/ContainerLabs/Labs/Lab-1.4-Python/README.md

 The benefit of this agent instrumentation technique is there is no need to modify your app image, or install any software on your k8s nodes.

-## Explanation of Example
+## Explanation of Files

 `python-app.yaml` is the original deployment manifest.

-`python-app-instrumented.yaml` is a copy of python-app.yaml with the changes necessary to instrument with AppDynamics
+`python-app-instrumented.yaml` is a copy of python-app.yaml with the changes necessary to instrument with AppDynamics `agent-startup-config.yaml` is the namespace-wide Python agent configuration

+## Explanation of Steps

 1. Create a Python Agent image

    See the [/agent](agent/), which contains the files and Dockerfile necessary to generate a Python agent image suitable for an InitContainer.

 1. Add the `agent-startup-config.yaml` file, and edit it for your specific controller configuration